Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 Our Pirate Ship Arriving at Hakonemachi

 As the boat left Togendai, Mt.
-Fuji finally came into view!
-I couldn’t believe it.
-The closer we got to Hakonemachi, the better the view.
-After all these years, I was finally seeing Mt.
-Fuji—even if a bit smoky.
+Fuji finally came into view.
+I could hardly believe it.
+The closer we got to Hakone-machi, the better the view became.
+After all those years, I was finally seeing Mt.
+Fuji from Hakone, even if wildfire smoke kept the mountain from appearing completely clear.

 Mt.
 Fuji - Photographed from the Pirate Ship